Bareflank/hypervisor_example_rdtsc/README.md

-# Bareflank Hypervisor CPUID Count Example
+# Bareflank Hypervisor RDTSC Example

 ## Description

-This example demonstrates how to extend the Bareflank hypervisor to print the number of CPUID instructions that have executed from when the hypervisor was started, to when it was stopped.
+This example demonstrates how to extend the Bareflank hypervisor to emulate the RDTSC instruction.
 For more information on how Bareflank extensions work, please see the following:

 [API Documentation](http://bareflank.github.io/hypervisor/html/)